What is sexual harassment?

 If someone sees or experiences harassment early in their career, they may also think it is ‘normal’.
 This belief may be confirmed if no one else comments or calls it out.

-If an employer suspects an employee under 18 is the target of sexual behaviour, they should contact Child Protection or Victoria Police.
+If an employer suspects an employee under 18 is the target of sexual behaviour, they should consider whether to contact Child Protection or Victoria Police.
 Employers and employees may also have mandatory reporting obligations.

 Find out more about mandatory reporting at the Department of Families, Fairness and Housing.